bkleeman/STEP-suggestions/README.md

 Please see `introduction.py`, for a comprehensive introduction to package use.
 See [Implementation Details](https://github.com/bkleeman/STEP-suggestions/wiki/Implementation-Details) for function signatures and usage tips.
 You can also call `help(`*`function`*`)` for information on these and functions called therein **<elaborate on this please -- do i call this within a python script? does it print to the console?>**.
 Depending on the function, calling `help()` will provide more info.

-## Methodology
+## Notes on Methodology

-*Note:* It is highly recommended to review this methodology or that which is available in the original publication and the accompanying supplemental materials before use.
-Since both the identification and tracking algorithms require user-specified parameters and are quite sensitive to these, reviewing this material, especially the "Usage Notes" accompanying each algorithm, will likely reduce time spent tuning for optimal results.
+It is highly recommended that you review either the [methodology wiki](https://github.com/bkleeman/STEP-suggestions/wiki/Methodology) or the [original publication](https://geosci.uchicago.edu/~moyer/MoyerWebsite/Publications/Papers/Changes_Spatio-temporal_Precipitation_patterns.pdf) and its supplemental materials before use.
+Both the identification and tracking algorithms require highly sensitive user-specified parameters, and reviewing these materials -- particularly the "Usage Notes" associated with each algorithm **<okay but where are these??>**-- will help you achieve optimal results more quickly.

-Please also see the associated paper for further information regarding reasoning behind these steps and the mathematics used herein.
+Please also see the associated paper for further information regarding reasoning behind these steps and the mathematics used herein. -- **<is this different from the original publication mentioned in the previous paragraph?>**

 UPDATE